mcramileux/Random-Password-Generator/README.md

     - For Windows and Linux: Ctrl + Shift + J
     - For MacOS: Command + Option + J

-## Usage and Screenshots (PUT PHOTOS HERE.
-DO NOT FORGET!)
+## Usage and Screenshots
-- Open web browser and click this link (PUT THE LINK FOR THE THIRD CHALLENGE!!!)
+- Open web browser and click this [link](https://mcramileux.github.io/Random-Password-Generator/).
 - First question will be, how long would you like your password?
-Place numbers from 8 to 128.
+Place a number from 8 to 128.
 - The remaining questions will be either "Cancel" or "OK" answers only:
     - Would you like to include lowercase characters?
     - Would you like to include uppercase characters?